jgerchen/polyploid_variant_calling/README.md

 #### Configuration

 General [configuration of Snakemake](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html) is implemented using yaml files.
 There is one yaml file in the config directory for each of the four parts of the workflow, in which default parameters for some options are put.
 Importantly, you have to provide an additional custom yaml file for your specific Snakemake run in which you set a number of paths to directories and other config files, for which there are no default settings.
 You can also add any of the settings from the default config file to this file to override them.
+The individual parameters that have to be set are:

 Your custom yaml file has to contain the following entries:

 #### Pre-run scripts

 In addition, there is one script for each of the four parts of the workflow which contain commands, which are run every time before any of the rules in this part of the workflow is run.
 The idea is that you can load any software modules or conda packages in the way that is appropriate for your computing environment.
-You can also set a different set of pre-run scripts for your individual Snakemake runs by changing the folder with the ? option.
+You can also set a different set of pre-run scripts for your individual Snakemake runs by changing the folder with the cluster_code_dir option.
-If your computing environment does not require to run these scripts you can deactivate this functionality using the ? option.
+If your computing environment does not require to run these scripts you can deactivate this functionality by setting the load_cluster_code option to 0.

 #### On MetaCentrum: